-Ann Wilson Addresses Her Husband’s Assault Of Her Sister Nancy’s Sons—And Why It Could Mean The End Of Heart
+Ann Wilson Addresses Her Husband’s Assault Of Her Sister Nancy’s Sons — And Why It Could Mean The End Of Heart

 Ann Wilson is speaking out about the family drama that has caused an eight-month estrangement from her sister and Heart bandmate, Nancy Wilson.
 In an interview with Rolling Stone, Ann said the incident involving her husband, Dean Wetter, and Nancy’s twin teen sons on a tour bus last summer was “overblown,” and now it has grown “this other head.”

 Last August, Ann Wilson’s husband was arrested for physically attacking Nancy’s 16-year-old sons, her kids with ex-husband Cameron Crowe, while Heart performed a show in Auburn, Washington.
-Wetter reportedly became enraged when one of Nancy’s kids left a tour bus door open after he asked then to keep it closed so his dogs wouldn’t get out.
+Wetter reportedly became enraged when one of Nancy’s kids left a tour bus door open after he asked them to keep it closed so his dogs wouldn’t get out.

 Court documents obtained by Rolling Stone included a police report that revealed Ann’s husband reportedly “became immediately upset” and began calling one of the teens names before slapping him on the back of the head and punching him with a closed fist.
-After Wetter grabbed the boy by the throat, Nancy Wilson’s other son intervened and their uncle reportedly turned on him by squeezing his throat to the point that he could not breathe.
+After Wetter allegedly grabbed the boy by the throat, Nancy Wilson’s other son intervened and their uncle reportedly turned on him by squeezing his throat to the point that he could not breathe.
 Ann Wilson’s husband was arrested and charged with two counts of assault, one felony, and one misdemeanor.

 While she was upset over the attack on her nephews, Ann Wilson said she feels that calling the police was “totally unnecessary.”
 Ann told Rolling Stone the issue could have “been worked out in a family meeting, but instead, it just went ballistic.”